 The coastline of the Bukit Peninsula in southern Bali, Indonesia is distinctly different than other parts of the tropical island.
-Rather than long swaths of flat sandy beaches, sheer rock cliffs rise from the waters.
+Rather than long swaths of flat sandy beaches, sheer rock cliffs rise from the water.
 Settled atop the steep rock at the western end of the peninsula is Uluwatu – a less-developed tourist region of Bali (compared to Kuta or Sanur).
-Only a holiday destination since the 1970s when surfers happened upon the epic swells along the northern shore, Uluwatu has since seen a surge of visitors.
-Although it is indisputably a surf mecca, we can assure you there are more things to do in Uluwatu than just ride waves.
+Only a holiday destination since the 1970s when surfers happened upon the epic swells along the north shore, Uluwatu has since seen a surge of visitors.
+Although it is indisputably a surf mecca, we can assure you there are more things to do in Uluwatu, Bali than just ride waves.

 Experienced surfers have no worries of what to do in Uluwatu, Bali.
 Over our week long visit, we witnessed set after set of impressive and consistently surfable waves.
 Without a doubt, surfing should rank #1 on every list of Top Things To Do in Uluwatu (as it does on our list!).
 However, there are other Uluwatu attractions that don’t require a surfboard and as non-surfers ourselves, we were fully entertained by the number of things to do!

 7 Best Things To Do in Uluwatu, Bali

 This Uluwatu travel guide can be used by visitors who are just spending a few hours on the Bukit Peninsula or a few days.
 To assist other travelers in finding these awesome Uluwatu, Bali things to do, we’ve included a helpful map at the end of the post – as well as a few other essential Uluwatu tips!

 When talking about the best things to do in Uluwatu, it would be remiss to not put surfing at the top of the list.
-As tourism in grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
+As tourism grew from the initial influx of surfers in the 70s, the surf culture has become intertwined with Uluwatu.
 But surfing in Uluwatu isn’t entertainment exclusive to board riders; it’s a spectator sport, too.
 Although I have zero interest in riding waves, watching the scene unfold is mesmerizing.